renovate-bot/NeXTLinux-_-gosbomx/CONTRIBUTING.md

 ## Fork the repo

-You should fork the Syft repo using the "Fork" button at the top right of the Syft GitHub [site](https://github.com/nextlinux/syft/).
-You will be doing your development in your fork, then submit a pull request to Syft.
+You should fork the Gosbom repo using the "Fork" button at the top right of the Gosbom GitHub [site](https://github.com/nextlinux/syft/).
+You will be doing your development in your fork, then submit a pull request to Gosbom.
 There are many resources how to use GitHub effectively, we will not cover those here.

 ## Adding a feature or fix

-If you look at the Syft [Issue](https://github.com/nextlinux/syft/issues) there are plenty of bugs and feature requests.
+If you look at the Gosbom [Issue](https://github.com/nextlinux/syft/issues) there are plenty of bugs and feature requests.
 Maybe look at the [good first issue](https://github.com/nextlinux/syft/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) list if you're not sure where to start.

 ## Commit guidelines

-In the Syft project we like commits and pull requests (PR) to be easy to understand and review.
+In the Gosbom project we like commits and pull requests (PR) to be easy to understand and review.
 Open source thrives best when everything happening is over documented and small enough to be understood.

 ### Granular commits